Briefing

 Component Ecosystem

-Langflow comes with hundreds of components out of the box (langflow-ai/langflow on GitHub):
+Langflow comes with hundreds of components out of the box (langflow-ai/langflow on GitHub (opens in a new tab)):

 LLM Connectors: OpenAI, Anthropic, Google, local models via Ollama/LMStudio, and dozens more providers.